The Jerx, Volume One

 $300 is pretty expensive!

 It is.
 I completely get that.
 The first thing to point out is that the book was printed as part of a rewards package for people who supported this site through the first year.
 In return for their $5/week donation they received The Jerx, Volume One; the Amateur at the Kitchen Table; the Jerx App; a sponsored post on the site; and 12 issues of my review newsletter and they would be funding the site for a year.
-Because I was never "selling a book" in the traditional sense, I only printed the minimum I had to above the number that were pre-ordered.
-So the high price now is due to the fact that there aren't many left.

 The most important thing to keep in mind if you're a fan of this site is that buying the book isn't just your way to possess a book.
 You buying the book directly translates into more content for this site.
 I think people tend to project a more traditional business model on this enterprise.
 As in, "I see.
 He writes that blog so he has an outlet to get people to buy his book."
 But that's backwards.
 I don't write this site so I can sell books on it.
 I'm selling books so I can write this site.
 I take any money I make through this site and use it to "hire myself" -- to buy my time to work on this site (time that would otherwise have to be spent on other freelance work).